pencyl/es6-book/es6/node-support.md

 # Node.js support

-## 6.2.2
+## 6.9.1

-Node 6.2.2 supports almost all of the ES6 features we'll be going through today, without the `--harmony` flag.
+Node 6.9.1 supports all of the ES6 features we'll be going through today, without the `--harmony` flag.
 It will eventually transition to a LTS (Long term support) release too.

 ## 5.12.0